buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 Your step is naturally quick.
 If you have movement 6m, you step at movement 7m; if you have movement 9m, you step at movement 10m.

-Each additional **two times** you take the Feat, your movement increases by 1 meter per Movement Action, up to a maximum of +3 meters per round.
+For every additional **two times** you take the Feat, your movement increases by 1 meter per Movement Action, up to a maximum of +3 meters per round.

 ## Feign Death